djangopbx/djangopbx-docs/docs/admin/autoreports/example_report.rst

 An Example report
 ===================

-The **Auto Reports** listing shows all the available reports for a given domain, here there is an option to edit or view the report.
+The **Auto Reports** listing shows all the available reports for a given domain; here there is an option to edit or view the report.

 .. image:: ../../_static/images/admin/autoreports/autoreports_list.jpg